bpamos/tf-aws-redis-enterprise-cluster/README.md

 Redis Enterprise Cluster of 3+ nodes accessible via FQDN, username, and password.

 Optional test node with Redis and Memtier installed.

+Optional Prometheus and Grafana node with advanced monitoring.

 * Example of deployment: (user can choose any number of RE nodes and any number of tester nodes to deploy)
 ![Alt text](image/RE-TF-Deploy.jpg?raw=true "Title")